 Scientists are making headway in understanding the basic biological mechanisms at work in inflammatory breast cancer (IBC)—and how to intervene in ways that may slow or stop the cancer.

 Love and commitment have enabled Lynda and Ellen Thomas to get through Lynda’s diagnosis and treatment for inflammatory breast cancer (IBC).

 By Eric Winer, MD When I was a first-year oncologist in 1990, there were 150,000 cases of breast cancer each year in the U.S. and 44,000 deaths.
 Breast cancer back then was viewed as a single disease.
 When patients asked me, “What kind of breast cancer do I have?”
 I would say, “You have stage … Continued

 When Trish Vickery learned in 2013 that she had inflammatory breast cancer, she knew all too well the gravity of her diagnosis.
 Her mother had died from the disease.
 Yet Vickery is living a full and energetic life — working, traveling, exercising, rowing on the Charles River in Boston, and spending time with her husband … Continued

-Inflammatory breast cancer (IBC) is a rare but aggressive form of breast cancer that affects young women more than older women.
-Because it’s relatively uncommon — it represents less than five percent of all breast cancer cases — people are often confused about what inflammatory breast cancer is and how you can detect it.
-As … Continued
+By Beth Overmoyer, MD Inflammatory breast cancer is a rare but aggressive form of breast cancer that affects young women more than older women.
+Because it’s relatively uncommon — it represents less than five percent of all breast cancer cases — people are often confused about what inflammatory breast cancer is and how you can detect … Continued